Interactive Molecular Dynamics with GROMACS

 Example application: Interactive Streptavidin-Biotin unbinding with GROMACS

-To run the example, please download the Streptavidin-Biotin GROMACS input files (see download box on the right).
+To run the example, please download the Streptavidin-Biotin GROMACS input files (see download box on the left).

 tar -xvzf imdexample.tgz